-Residential and non-residential rehabs have very similar success rates so cost and flexibility are the primary benefits of a non-residential programme.
+Residential and non-residential rehabs have very similar success rates in completion so cost and flexibility are the primary benefits of a non-residential programme.
 As an example, Help Me Stop’s Dayhab programme is provided at one-tenth the average cost of a residential programme because it is non-residential.
-For many struggling with addiction, the cost of a residential rehab programme is too high to realistically consider.
+For many struggling with addiction, the cost of a residential rehab programme is also too high to realistically consider.

 Our final say

 Help Me Stop provides non-residential rehabilitation.
 We’re proud of our programme; it matches or exceeds the success rates of residential rehab programmes at a fraction of the cost, and it’s more flexible too.
 That said, our utmost concern and priority are that you pursue the kind of recovery that suits you best.